developer-zebra/developer-zebra-site/emdk-api-generation/mdocToMarkdown/markdown/barcode/ScannerConfig_DecodeAudioFeedbackMode/index.md

 ##Properties

 ###Both
-Audio Feedback is given by both Device and the remote scanner.
+Describes the Audio Feedback Mode is given by the host device and remote scanner.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+DecodeAudioFeedbackMode
 ###Disable
-Audio Feedback is disabled on both Device and the remote scanner.
+Describes the Audio Feedback Mode is given by the host device and remote scanner.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+DecodeAudioFeedbackMode
 ###Local
-Audio Feedback is given by the Device.
+Describes the Audio Feedback Mode is given by the host device and remote scanner.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+DecodeAudioFeedbackMode
 ###Remote
-Audio Feedback is given by the remote scanner.
+Describes the Audio Feedback Mode is given by the host device and remote scanner.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+DecodeAudioFeedbackMode